AustralianSynchrotron/ansto-simplon-api/README.md

 **Simulated Simplon API Configuration**

-   To run the simulated Simplon API, you need to specify the path of an HDF5 master file using the `HDF5_MASTER_FILE` environment variable.
+   To run the simulated Simplon API, you need to specify the path of an HDF5 master file using the `AS_HDF5_MASTER_FILE` environment variable.
 You can also configure other parameters using the following environment variables:

-   - `DELAY_BETWEEN_FRAMES`: Specifies the delay between frames in seconds (default: 0.01 s).
+   - `AS_DELAY_BETWEEN_FRAMES`: Specifies the delay between frames in seconds (default: 0.01 s).
 This number can be modified via the `/ansto_endpoints/delay_between_frames` endpoint.
-   - `NUMBER_OF_DATA_FILES`: Sets the number of data files from the master file loaded into memory (default: 1).
+   - `AS_NUMBER_OF_DATA_FILES`: Sets the number of data files from the master file loaded into memory (default: 1).
 The number of datafiles can be additionally modified when loading a new master file using the
    `/ansto_endpoints/hdf5_master_file` endpoint.
    - The number of frames per trigger is set automatically to the number of frames in the master file.
 This can be modified by using the `/detector/api/1.8.0/config/nimages` endpoint.